David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Masterdisk / The Hit Factory

-πŸ—’οΈ Note: David arrives in New York to oversee the final mastering of the debut ‘Tin Machine’ album.
-He instructs engineer Bob Ludwig to keep the levels high and the sound “dry,” ensuring that the abrasive guitar frequencies are preserved for the final vinyl and CD pressings.
+πŸ—’οΈ Notes: Bowie arrives in New York to oversee the final mastering of the debut ‘Tin Machine’ album.
+He instructs engineer Bob Ludwig to keep the levels high and the sound “dry,” ensuring that the abrasive guitar frequencies and the heavy resonance of the drums are preserved for the final pressings.

 πŸ“… 1988-08-28